vatpac-technology/sops/docs/enroute/Brisbane Centre/ARL.md

 ## Sector Responsibilities
 ### Armidale (ARL) / Manning (MNN)
 ARL and MNN are responsible for initial sequencing, issuing STAR Clearances, and issuing initial descent for aircraft bound for YSSY, via BOREE and MEPIL respectively.
+Jet aircraft for YSSY shall be assigned the **BOREE** STAR.
+Non-jet aircraft for YSSY shall be assigned the **MEPIL** STAR.
 ### Cessnock (CNK) / Maitland (MLD)
 CNK and MLD are responsible for final sequencing for aircraft bound for YSSY, via BOREE and MEPIL respectively.
 ### Mudgee (MDE)